-Guided hunting and fishing trips are retail recreational services and therefore classified as retail sales.
+Guided hunting and fishing trips are amusement and recreation activities and therefore classified as retail sales.
 Persons providing guided hunting and fishing trips are required to collect and remit sales tax on their charges for this service.
 It doesn't matter whether the hunting or fishing guide provides the necessary equipment or gear to the customer, or the customer uses his or her own equipment and gear.
-(See our online article titled Recreational Services at a Glance.)

 Hunting and fishing guides must be registered with the Washington State Department of Revenue.
 In addition, income from providing guided hunting and fishing services is subject to business and occupation (B&O) tax under the retailing classification, though this B&O tax liability may be eliminated or reduced by the small business tax credit (See WAC 458-20-104).
 To register, complete a Business License Application.

 What sales tax rate to collect

 The sales tax rate to collect is based on the place where the guide services begin in this state.

 For example, if you and your customer begin the fishing trip at a boat ramp on the Skookumchuck river in unincorporated Thurston County, and from there you travel by boat to other locations on the river to begin and continue fishing, you would collect the sales tax rate applicable for the boat ramp, which is the rate for unincorporated Thurston County (location code 3400).
 The fact that the fishing may occur in other taxing jurisdictions (locations) is immaterial.